sam2829/strongest-avenger-react/README.md

 - Profile - Visible to logged in users.

+- Add a post - Visible to logged in users.

 The navigation menu is displayed on all pages and forms into a hamburger menu on smaller devices.
 This allows users to view the site from any device and not take up too much space on mobile devices.
 It's very clear and easy to use.

 The Icon of the Navlink which is the current page the user is on will also be a different colour so user can see which page they are on.